Explore policy-related opportunities for governments, health officials and companies operating in the MENA health sector.

 Providing Access to Innovation

-In order to achieve the their health care innovation objectives, GCC states will need to continue to invest in, and experiment with, their health care models so they can move further toward a state-of-the-art, patient-centered health system.
+In order to achieve their health care innovation objectives, GCC states will need to continue to invest in, and experiment with, their health care models so they can move further toward a state-of-the-art, patient-centered health system.